icebug/tap-gcs-csv/README.md

             // format, either "csv" or "excel"
             "format": "csv",

+            // override the encoding for text file formats like "csv" "encoding": "utf-8",

+            // decompress the file, either "none" or "zip" "compression": "none",

             // if the files don't have a header row, you can specify the field names "field_names": ["id", "first_name", "last_name"],